changetocoding/Web-Development-Course/Week Seven/Revision - Bootstrap/README.md

  # Week 7 - Bootstrap Revision

+ # BootStrap Recap

+ Bootstrap is a CSS framework used to create responsive and mobile-first websites

  # Bootstrap containers
  A bootstrap container is a layout element that allows us to create a layout for our html pages